 She added: “People are coming here to stand up and say: ‘Yes I’ve cared for somebody with mental health issues, or I’ve had mental health issues, and here is the creative output that I’ve produced in response to this.’
 That’s something that’s really encouraging and it shows the positive side of mental health as well.

 “It’s absolutely inspiring.
 I think the quality of work here is very strong.
 It’s just a really positive event.”

-Catherine Farr, EDS team leader for SCC, said: “The aim of the art exhibition is to start conversations around mental health.
+Catherine Farr, from the adult services team at SCC, said: “The aim of the art exhibition is to start conversations around mental health.

 “The artists were given a brief – it was to be a snapshot into their mental health, so when they were suffering a period of depression or anxiety it was an image of what was going on inside their head at that time.
 It was an expression of how they were feeling.

 “It was really powerful – some of the art.
 Some of the imagery that people have and the distress that they feel at certain times of their life is quite difficult to look at – but that makes it more powerful and makes the conversations more important because they can talk about these things, rather than them not being able to express themselves.